SonyCSLParis/ATS_it/README.md

 Inside the **analysis** folder there are scripts for doing quantitative analyses and making qualitative judgements (as far as possible) on the datasets used.
 These are simple *NLP* analyses and the main library used is *spacy*.
 By running `main.py`, one can obtain graphs and metrics, including the distribution of Part Of Speech, see how many simple structures (SVO - Subject Verb Object -) are present in both simple and complex sentences, and understand the Mood and Tense of verbs.

 #### data augmentation
+In this folder there are two files:

+- the script `augmentation_trial.py` contains the code to perform synonym generation and back translation, two of the most used techniques to augment an existing corpus

+- the script `translate_df.py` contains the code two parse and translate (from English to Italian) the two english corpora we chose to take into consideration

 ### **model** folder
 Inside this folder you will find another one called deep_martin_final which is structured like that: